dita-ot/docs/reference/markdown/Common-syntax.md

 <p>foo<?linebreak?>baz</p>
 ```

-LwDITA plug-in contains extensions for HTML5 and PDF outputs to generate the line break.
+The LwDITA plug-in contains extensions for HTML5 and PDF outputs to generate line breaks.

 ## Links